Best bridal facial for wedding glow, an interview with Victoria of Nurture Ritual

 My name is Victoria Raisky-Anderson, and I am a holistic esthetician, and owner and founder of Nurture Ritual.
-My journey into the wonderful world of holistic skin care began when I was a pre-med student at NYU, and had severe skin issues, which were exacerbated by bad advice from dermatologists.
+My journey into the wonderful world of bridal facial skin care began when I was a pre-med student at NYU and had severe skin issues, which were exacerbated by bad advice from dermatologists.

-What services do you offer and which ones are the most popular with brides before their Big Day?
+What bridal treatment packages do you offer and which ones are the most popular with brides before their Big Day?

-So the package includes a combination of my most rejuvenating and glow-inducing facial, a hair removal service of choice, and an energy work therapy session to help the bride regain or keep her sanity, and consciously walk through one of the major initiations of her life.
-The package comes in either a one of each option or a 3 of each option, depending on how far in advance they want to start getting ready.
+So the package includes a combination of my most rejuvenating and glow-inducing bridal facial, a hair removal service of choice, and an energy work therapy session to help the bride regain or keep her sanity, and consciously walk through one of the major initiations of her life.
+The bridal facial packages come in either a one of each option or a 3 of each option, depending on how far in advance they want to start getting ready.